srijken/web-www-v2/content/dictionary/_index.en.md

 - Description of the Vulnerability: Information about the nature and specifics of the vulnerability.
 - Fingerprint Creation: A unique identifier or signature for the vulnerability to help in identifying affected systems.
-- Scanning and Identification: The process of scanning systems to find instances that are vulnerable.
+- Scanning and Identification: The process of scanning systems to find vulnerable instances.
 - Notification: Informing the owners of the vulnerable systems about the issue so they can take corrective action.

 This structured approach helps ensure that vulnerabilities are tracked, managed, and resolved systematically.